 America has the fourth largest Spanish-speaking population of any country in the world, following Mexico, Columbia, and Argentina.
 Although it is not an official language in the U.S,.
 Spanish is spoken at home by 42 million people and is the most common second language learned.

 Generations of Hispanic Americans have enriched our nation by making contributions in science, education, the arts, and politics.
 Famous Hispanic Americans, including Cesar Chavez, Roberto Clemente, Jennifer Lopez, Marco Rubio, Sonia Sotomayor and Lin-Manuel Miranda have had major influence on history and culture in the U.S.

 In addition to these cultural and historical impacts, Hispanic-owned businesses have a huge effect on the U.S. economy.
 Hispanic business owners enhance and improve the overall U.S. economy by:

 - Contributing to local economies by bringing growth to the community where the business was established.

-- Innovation with new products, services, and delivery channels.
+- Innovating with new products, services, and delivery channels.